blastos-caravan/caravan-kubernetes/README.md

 ## Included Resources
 MongoDB
 - NoSQL DB for Document storage
-- Included resource is a single node cluster with files that can be used to generate a StatefulSet internally, which will allow for use of a MongoDB ReplicaSet from inside the cluster.
+- Included resource is a single node cluster with hard coded URLs until solution that allows dynamic scaling is discovered.

 MongoExpress
 - UI for MongoDB